webpy/webpy.github.com/cookbook/userauthpgsql.md

 - You want a system to authenticate users, with a postgresql database.

 ##Solution
 - A user authentication system could have a lot of functions.
-For this example, we're only going to manage the authentication process, throught a postgresql database.
+For this example, we're only going to manage the authentication process, through a postgresql database.

 ##Needed
 - I use mako templates, and pg.
 So, you have to import all of that: